GES233/EchoesUnderBlossoms/README.md

 They are dedicated to unearthing buried obscure music, especially lost works from Japanese VN/Galgame.
 Videos often focus on tracks where the author has disappeared and the source is hard to trace.

-In addition to Mai Mai Mai Mai Miao, [HachimiWorld](https://github.com/HachimiWorld)[^hachimi] as a meme-driven community is also a source of inspiration.
-We thus create a systematic, community-based platform, allowing more users to participate in excavation and re-creation, rather than limited to individual sharing.
+In addition to Mai Mai Mai Mai Miao, [HachimiWorld](https://github.com/HachimiWorld)[^hachimi] as a meme-driven community is also a source of inspiration, which is a community-driven Hachimi music player.
+Hachimi music is a subculture phenomenon popular on the Chinese internet.
+It originated around 2023 during a dispute over the definition of "Hachiimi" and subsequently evolved into a unique form of secondary creation, creating captivating remixes/MADs by deconstructing and reassembling specific audio and visual elements.
+This music, often featuring catchy melodies and comedic elements, has quickly spread among young users.

+Therefore, we plan to create a systematic, community-based platform to allow more users to participate in discovery and re-creation, rather than just individual sharing.

 [^hachimi]: This organization focuses on developing a community-driven open-source meme culture music community.